-The following is a gathering of scientific evidence related to the effects of Electromagnetic Radiation in the development of cytokine storms and the activation of viruses.
+The following is a gathering of scientific evidence related to the effects of Electromagnetic Radiation in the development of cytokine storms and the viral expression.

 A. Exposure to electromagnetic fields induce Cytokine Storms